Seaborn Roddenbery: Congressman

 In 1910, Roddenbery was elected to represent Georgia's 2nd congressional district in the United States House of Representatives for the remainder of the 61st United States Congress when that seat fell vacant due to the death of James M. Griggs.

 In 1912, Roddenbery demanded Congress fire the black employees of the Pension Office and replace them with white Spanish-American War veterans.
 Roddenbery was reelected to the 62nd and 63rd Congresses.
 He died while in office, on September 25, 1913.

 The reputation Roddenbery had already garnered in Georgia as a skillful and inspiring orator was renewed in the nation's capitol.

 Fighting "pension buccaneers"

 Roddenbery was a conservative on fiscal matters.
 He earned a reputation for taking on powerful interests which fought to expand the retirement benefits of certain groups which Roddenbery labeled as "pension buccaneers".
 He was particularly militant in his opposition to increasing the pensions of Civil War Union veterans, while thousands of surviving Confederate veterans in Georgia, a state that endured some of the worst destruction of the war, were ineligible for Federal pensions under the 14th Amendment.
-Georgians were adamantly opposed to having their tax dollars subsidize the pensions of former enemies.